lfr/FSharp.Domain.Validation/README.md

             // validation rule using validation operators
             String.IsNullOrWhiteSpace ==> IsMissingOrBlank
 ```
-To use operators make sure to open `FSharp.ValidationBlocks.Operators` in the file(s) where you declare your ValidationBlocks.
+To use validation operators make sure to open `FSharp.ValidationBlocks.Operators` in the file(s) where you declare your ValidationBlocks.
 See [Text.fs](/lfr/FSharp.ValidationBlocks/blob/master/src/Example/Text.fs) for more examples of validation operators.

 ### Creating and using blocks in your code

-Using blocks is very easy, let's say you have a block binding called `email`, you can simply access its value using the following:
+Using validation blocks is very easy, let's say you have a block binding called `email`, you can simply access its value using the following:

 ```fsharp
 // get the primitive value from the block
 Block.value email // → string
 ```

-There's also an experimental operator `%` that essentially does the same thing:
+There's also an experimental operator `%` that essentially does the same thing.
+Note that this operator is *opened* automatically along with the namespace `FSharp.ValidationBlocks`, so to avoid operator pollution this is marked as experimental until the final operator characters are decided.

 ```fsharp
 // experimental — same as Block.value